Salmon and trout fishing in Scotland

 a wading staff are recommended.
 Contact

-Ally for details.
+Ally for further information.

 Brown trout and grayling fishing on Lower R Tummel